 In John 10:11, Jesus described Himself as “the good shepherd.”
 That is an important distinction for church leaders to consider.
-The qualities that made Jesus the Good Shepherd are the same qualities that still characterize a worthy pastor/elder.
+The qualities that made Jesus the Good Shepherd are the same qualities that still characterize a good pastor or elder.

 Simon Peter encouraged elders to “be shepherds of God’s flock” [under their care so that] “when the Chief Shepherd appears, you will receive the crown of glory that will never fade away” (1 Peter 5:2-4).
-The good shepherd knows his sheep because “the sheep listen to his voice.
+The good shepherd – the good pastor – knows his sheep because “the sheep listen to his voice.
 He calls his own sheep by name” (John 10:3).

 Taking time to listen